-The 2023 SNU Summer Research Experience (SRE) will take place from May 17 to June 29, 2023.
+The 2024 SNU Summer Research Experience (SRE) will take place from May 16 to June 27, 2024.
 The SRE is sponsored jointly by SNU and the Oklahoma NASA Space Grant Consortium (OSGC).
-You can read more about OSGC activities here.
+You can read more about OSGC activities here

-Current SNU students may apply for the 2023 SRE if they have completed their first one or two years of study in an academic major offered through the SNU Biology, Chemistry, Computer Science/Network Engineering, Mathematics, or Physics Department.
+Current SNU students may apply for the 2024 SRE if they have declared an academic major offered through the SNU Biology, Chemistry, Computer Science, or Mathematics Department.

 Project Descriptions